 Complaints - These are typically AOL subscribers who have clicked the Report Spam button in AOL after receiving your mailing.
-These subscribers are automatically unsubscribed in MA Professional.
+These subscribers are automatically unsubscribed in Communications Professional.
 Click this link to display these subscribers that complained.
-The MA Professional ISP relations team will handle these complaints.
+The Communications Professional ISP relations team will handle these complaints.

 NOTE: Subscribers can select an option in their profile to receive the text version of mailings.

 Keep in mind that the tracking of a text mailing is extremely limited.
 Only HTML versions of mailings will provide the full suite of metrics most marketers wish to see.

 HTML Version - The total number of HTML mailings delivered.